 You read that right.
 Radford University in Southwest Virginia had a Division 1 program back in the day.
 In 1986 I was named Head Coach at the age of 23, making me the youngest in D1 lacrosse history.
 It is still hard for me to believe.
-The NCAA will probably qualify some modern, young hotshot coach as the youngest in the modern era.
-That would not surprise me, but fact are facts.

 This will be the first post in a series about my time at Radford.
 In no particular order, I will recreate newspaper articles and share the stories that I can remember.
 For this first edition I have recreated an article from the school newspaper, The Tartan, April 5, 1990 (was it really almost 30 years ago?!).

 Lacrosse Waxes Mary Washington, 23-7

 By Mike Easmeil

 While other RU teams took the weekend off because of foul weather, the RU lacrosse team took to the field and made light work of Mary Washington on Saturday Afternoon. [at that time, it was common for non-top 20 D1 teams to play D3 opponents.]

 The Highlanders rebounded from a tough 15-13 loss to Guilford on Wednesday to manhandle Mary Washington 23-7 at the Dedmon Center.